-Indeed, as progresses in technology have rendered physical spaces insignificant, MNCs have been increasingly looking towards how they can fully maximize their benefits in the global economy.
+Indeed, as progresses in technology have rendered physical spaces insignificant, MNCs have been increasingly looking towards how they can fully maximise their benefits in the global economy.

 A Brief Overview of Singapore’s Foreign Labour Policy